UnivaCorporation/urb-k8s/README.md

 ## Run Mesos Frameworks

-URB service in minikube kubernetes cluster can be started with following command:
+URB service in minikube Kubernetes cluster can be started with following command:

 `kubectl create -f source/urb-master.yaml`

 There are two options to run Mesos framework schedulers:

-* As pods within a kubernetes cluster
+* As pods within a Kubernetes cluster
-* As processes  outside of kubernetes cluster
+* As processes  outside of Kubernetes cluster

 In both cases the `LD_LIBRARY_PATH` and `MESOS_NATIVE_JAVA_LIBRARY` (for Java or Scala based frameworks) environment variables have to be specified in the run time environment of the framework. `LD_LIBRARY_PATH` has to contain a path to the URB `liburb.so` shared library. `MESOS_NATIVE_JAVA_LIBRARY` should point to the same library file.
-Different frameworks may have different ways of specifing Mesos master URI.
+Different frameworks may have different ways of specifing the Mesos master URI.
 In general, standard Mesos URI has to be changed to the URB one: `urb://urb-master:6379`.

 ### Run Mesos Framework Inside a Kubernetes Cluster

-Framework has to be "dockerized" and associated with corresponding kubernetes object like pod, deployment, service, etc.
+The framework has to be "dockerized" and associated with the corresponding Kubernetes object like pod, deployment, service, etc.
-The following run time dependencied are required to be installed in docker container for the framework: `libev`, `libuuid`, `zlib` as well as `liburb.so` (found in `urb-core/dist/urb-*-linux-x86_64/lib/linux-x86_64`) and `LD_LIBRARY_PATH` and/or `MESOS_NATIVE_JAVA_LIBRARY` set (see for example [C++ example framework](cpp-framework.dockerfile), [Python example framework](python-framework.dockerfile), [Marathon](test/marathon/marathon.dockerfile)) and URB URI specified as `urb://urb-master.default:6379` (see for example [Marathon](test/marathon/marathon.yaml)).
+The following run time dependencies are required to be installed in the framework Docker container: `libev`, `libuuid`, `zlib` as well as `liburb.so` (found in `urb-core/dist/urb-*-linux-x86_64/lib/linux-x86_64`) and `LD_LIBRARY_PATH` and/or `MESOS_NATIVE_JAVA_LIBRARY` set (see for example [C++ example framework](cpp-framework.dockerfile), [Python example framework](python-framework.dockerfile), [Marathon](test/marathon/marathon.dockerfile)) and URB URI specified as `urb://urb-master.default:6379` (see for example [Marathon](test/marathon/marathon.yaml)).

-In many situations, especially when a framework uses a custom executor or an executor requires a massive run time bundle that is shared by framework scheduler and executor, it is convenient to have common run time located on a persistent volume that is accessable from both the executor runner and the framework.
+In many situations, especially when a framework uses a custom executor or an executor requires a massive run time bundle that is shared by the framework scheduler and executor it is convenient to have a common run time located on a persistent volume that is accessible from both the executor runner and the framework.
 The `urb-pvc` persistent volume claim name is predefined and mounted to `/opt` by the URB executor runner making it possible to place framework files in this location to be shared within the cluster.

 ### Run Mesos Framework From Outside of the Kubernetes Cluster

-The URB service can be accessable from outside of the cluster at port `30379`.
+The URB service can be accessible from outside of the cluster at port `30379`.
 In the minikube based development environment the URB URI can be retrieved with: `minikube service urb-master --format "urb://{{.IP}}:{{.Port}}"`.
-It is crucial to have framework runtime installed on the same paths inside and outside of kubernetes cluster as well as to have URB related paths (`LD_LIBRARY_PATH`, `MESOS_NATIVE_JAVA_LIBRARY`) properly set.
-Since the URB executor runner relies on the `/opt` path possibly mounted to the persistent volume, it can be used as a base for framework installations outside of the kubernetes cluster.
+It is crucial to have the framework runtime installed on the same paths inside and outside of the Kubernetes cluster as well as to have URB related paths (`LD_LIBRARY_PATH`, `MESOS_NATIVE_JAVA_LIBRARY`) properly set.
+Since the URB executor runner relies on the `/opt` path possibly mounted to the persistent volume, it can be used as a base for framework installations outside of the Kubernetes cluster.

 ## Run C++ and Python Example Frameworks

-In order to run C++ and Python example frameworks inside kubernetes cluster:
+In order to run C++ and Python example frameworks inside the Kubernetes cluster:

-- URB service has to be running (`kubectl create -f source/urb-master.yaml`)
+- The URB service has to be running (`kubectl create -f source/urb-master.yaml`)
 - A persistent volume for storing custom executors has to be created in minikube
-- The appropriate example framework frameworks need to be started
+- The appropriate example frameworks need to be started:

 ```
     kubectl create -f test/example-frameworks/cpp-framework.yaml